 Recently I find a “back door” on Via Giovanni Giolitti crossing Via Mamianin (almost at the end of the station).
 That gate leads you to the platforms 25-33 directly.

-For the gates, main entrance opens 24/7, while two sides close around 10pm, and the “back door” may be 1 hour later (around 11pm).
+Main entrance gates open 24/7, while two small side ones close around 10pm, and the “back door” may be 1 hour later (around 11pm).

 There Are Underground Tunnels

 There is another hidden tunnel which less people use.
-It basically connects those hidden platforms.
-So, for example, you get off from platform 1EST and walk towards platform 1 direction, then you will see a tunnel entrance right at the end of platform 1 (in front of the staff lifts).
-From there, you will travel all the way to where Leonardo Express is, and from there you can reach the last few hidden platforms within 2 mins.
+It connects those hidden platforms.
+So, for example, you get off from platform 1EST and walk towards platform 1.
+Then you will see a tunnel entrance right at the end of platform 1 (in front of the staff lifts).
+From there, you travel all the way to where Leonardo Express is, and from there you can reach the last few hidden platforms within 2 mins.

 How NOT To Be Offline

 How NOT To Feel Boring (If Your Train Is In 1 Hour)

 Skin care & Make up: Sephora, L’erbolario, LUSH, MAC…